rahji/dotfiles/README.md

 # My Dot Files

 These are the really minimal dot files that I am using at the moment on WSL2.
 It's basically just to get some sane, comfortable defaults for [helix](https://helix-editor.com/) and [tmux](https://github.com/tmux/tmux/wiki).
-I also set a matching theme (catppuccin mochiatto) for helix, tmux, and bat (although I don't know why they all look different atm). 🙄
+I also set a (mostly) matching theme (catppuccin mochiatto) for helix, tmux, and bat.

 ## Installation